Wealthify doesn't support your browser

 How much can I pay into a pension?

-Currently, there’s no limit on how much you can pay into your pension, however you won’t receive tax relief on anything over £60,000 or 100% of your salary, whichever is lower.
+Currently, there’s no limit on how much you can pay into your pension, however, you won’t receive tax relief on anything over £60,000 or 100% of your salary, whichever is lower.
 The £60,000 limit includes all payments, including the government top up and employer contributions – so it is actually £48,000 of your contributions, plus £12,000 tax relief.

 If you go over this limit you won’t receive tax relief and will have to pay an annual allowance charge which will be added to the rest of your yearly taxable income.
-If your income is less than £3,600 a year, you will only be able to contribute up to £2,880.

 Can I transfer a pension to Wealthify?